pingcap/tidb-operator/docs/local-dind-tutorial.md

 - Permanent remote access

-    Although this is a very simple demo cluster and not suitable for any serius usage, it may be useful if it can be accessed remotely without `kubectl port-forward`, which may require an open terminal.
+    Although this is a very simple demo cluster and does not apply to any serious usage, it is useful if it can be accessed remotely without `kubectl port-forward`, which might require an open terminal.

     TiDB, Prometheus, and Grafana are exposed as `NodePort` Services by default, so it is possible to set up a reverse proxy for them.